ysmood/jdb/readme.md

        The data you send from `jdb.send(data)` or `jdb.save(data)`.

-## `compactDBFile ([callback])`
+## `compactDBFile ()`

+Returns a promise.
 Reduce the size of the database file.
 It will calculate all the commands and save the final `doc` object to the file and delete all the other commands.

 ## `compactDBFileSync ()`